Applejack21/steam-api/README.md

     + More games to be added later in development.

 **(Above to do list will most likely change as development goes on).**

+Afterwards
+-
+Once I've completed the to-do list, I'll change the JavaScript to be using React/Vue/Angular instead of jQuery/plain JavaScript.
+As well as change the CSS to be SCSS.